 Next step: register for the Plastic Packaging Tax

-Next step: start to keep the right records ahead of 1 April 2022.
+Next step: start to keep the right records.

 3. Customers of those importers and manufacturers affected.
-As costs increase for these businesses because of the Plastic Packaging Tax, it's likely they will pass on some or all of that cost to customers.
-This means PPT could affect businesses in any industry, including food and beverage, fashion and electronics.
+As costs increase for these businesses because of the Plastic Packaging Tax, they will likely pass on some or all of that cost to customers.
+This means PPT can affect businesses in any industry, including food and beverage, fashion and electronics.
 If you buy plastic packaging, this is the key takeaway: you're likely to see an increase in prices.

 At the same time, this makes PPT a good opportunity to consider alternative packaging.
-Paper-based solutions such as Mailer Boxes, for example, won't be affected by the tax.
-These more sustainable types of packaging will offer a way to avoid the knock-on costs of PPT.
+Paper-based solutions such as mailer boxes, for example, won't be affected by the tax.
+These more sustainable types of packaging offer a way to avoid the knock-on costs of PPT.

 Next Step: consider alternative packaging if possible.

-As an importer of packaging made from recycled plastics, bioplastics and some virgin plastics, we're registering for the Plastic Packaging Tax.
-We're also keeping track of any changes to the tax which we'll update this article with, including the outcomes of the current consultation.
-Whilst PPT will affect businesses throughout the supply chain, laws that encourage more sustainable materials are a positive step.
+As an importer of packaging made from recycled plastics, bioplastics and some virgin plastics, we've registered for the Plastic Packaging Tax.
+We're also keeping track of any changes to the tax which we'll update this article with periodically.
+Whilst PPT is affecting businesses throughout the supply chain, laws that encourage more sustainable materials are a positive step.